There Are Many Advantages When Using Material Takeoff Software over Manual Takeoff Tools

 Performing a manual takeoff requires that the estimator, or other construction professional, can accurately read the plan set.
 Different variations can occur with different scales being used on every page or copying and re-printing pages using reduced sizes.
 This can drastically increase the chance of miscalculations and other errors.
 Additionally, working with paper plans requires some way of being able to distinguish between all of the different items and material types being measured.
 Using tools, such as colorful pens or pencils and plastic overlays, adds another layer of complexity and is difficult to keep track of.
 Given all of these challenges and with paper plans being expensive to produce and print, a lot of innovative construction professionals are going digital and adopting new technologies.

 STACK software enables estimators and other construction professionals to produce takeoff and cost estimates within the same program.
-Once your takeoff is complete, you can easily put your measurements into an effective and professional looking quote using the STACK Project Cost Calculator.
+Once your material takeoff is complete, you can easily put your measurements into an effective and professional looking quote.
 When adjustments need to be made, it’s as simple as changing the numbers in a few fields.